-A simple definition of OOPS says “Object-Oriented Programming is a programming paradigm which uses the concepts of Objects” (A programming paradigm means an approach to solving a problem in a specific manner).
-Let’s break the above definition of OOPS and understand it in a nutshell, An Object-Oriented Programming language is an approach to solving real-world problems using the concept of objects, in Object-Orientation programming, we can create an Object which can hold data and functions (attributes and methods) so the operations of the functions could only be applied on that specific data.
+A simple definition of OOPS says, “Object-Oriented Programming is a programming paradigm which uses the concepts of Objects” (A programming paradigm means an approach to solving a problem in a specific manner).
+Let’s break the above definition of OOPS and understand it in a nutshell.

 Now, every High-Level programming language supports OOPS because it provides some concepts which are often used to solve real-world problems.

-The concept of OOPS is also known for its properties which includes topics like:
+The concept of OOPS is also known for its properties, which include topics like:

 Difference between Procedural Programming and Object-Oriented Programming:

-In procedural programming we make functions and those functions can apply to data, whereas in Object-oriented programming we create an object which contains both data (attributes) and function (methods) so the functions can be applied on specific data.
-As compare to Procedural programming implementation of OOPS is a little complex but it helps to c complex algorithm.
+In procedural programming, we make functions, and those functions can apply to data, whereas in Object-oriented programming, we create an object which contains both data (attributes) and function (methods) so the functions can be applied to specific data.
+As compared to Procedural programming, the implementation of OOPS is a little complex, but it helps to c complex algorithms.

 Advantages and Disadvantages of OOPS

-- OOPS with its some properties introduce the principle of DRY “Don’t Repeat Yourself”, which promotes the concept of code reusability.
+- OOPS, with its properties, introduce the principle of DRY, “Don’t Repeat Yourself”, which promotes the concept of code reusability.

 - Using OOPS, we can create high-quality programs with low-cost development

-- It provides more Productivity as compare to Procedural Programming Paradigm .
+- It provides more Productivity as compared to the Procedural Programming Paradigm .

 - Implementation of OOPS concepts is a little tricky as compared to procedural programming.